 Pharmacists' ranking, continuing a two-year decline, is now neck-and-neck with doctors

-The “Honesty/Ethics in Professions” survey, performed annually by the Gallup polling organization, finds nurses retaining the top spot among all professions, with an 80% very high-high rating.
-Random Americans are asked, “Please tell me how you would rate the honesty and ethical standards of people in these different fields—very high, high, low or very low.”
-Nursing has had this top rating for the past decade.
+The “honesty and ethics” survey, performed annually by the Gallup polling organization, finds nurses retaining the top spot among all professions, with an 80% high-very high rating.
+Random Americans are asked the question, “Please tell me how you would rate the honesty and ethical standards of people in these different fields—very high, high, low or very low.”
+Nursing has had this top rating for all the past decade.

-None of this seems to trouble the pharmacy trade associations: “Pharmacists … earn top-three placement for 12th straight year” was the National Association of Chain Drug Stores’ (NACDS) headline on the poll.
-“Congratulations to our country’s community pharmacists on this impressive achievement and the continuation of a long-running trend in trustworthiness,” said a statement from the National Community Pharmacists Association (NCPA).
+None of this seems to trouble the pharmacy trade associations: “Pharmacists … earn top-three placement for 12th straight year” was NACDS’ headline on the poll.
+“Congratulations to our country’s community pharmacists on this impressive achievement and the continuation of a long-running trend in trustworthiness,” said a statement from NCPA, the community pharmacists’ association.